ShaunFerris/Coding-Note-Taking/Data Structures - Objects and dictionaries.md

   human: true
 };
 ```

+The most important difference between python dictionaries and JS objects is that from python 3.7 onwards, dicts are ordered by insertion order.
+In JS objects do not maintain ordering and a values position in the object is only tied to it's key.

 Another important note is that dot notation works for accessing object properties in JS, but not python, python requires bracket notation.
 This is because JS objects also fill the role of classes, but in python this functionality is more clearly separated.

 ## Reassigning values in objects and dicts